 To add Facebook Notes to your page, go to the Page Settings tab.

-When you click on Templates and Tabs, a list of tab options appears Notes.
+When you click on Templates and Tabs, a list of tab options appears in Notes.

 Using Facebook Notes, Create a Blog Post